Your topic should facilitate a critical approach that integrates some of the theories covered in your course.

 Consider where your questions will lead you.
 Will your questions:

-Background sources are really helpful at the beginning stages of your research process.
-These sources will give us ideas for research topics, keywords, and even provide further information that may be useful.
-Encyclopedias, dictionaries, and even Wikipedia are common background sources.
+Background sources are beneficial at the beginning stages of your research process.
+Encyclopedias, dictionaries, and even Wikipedia are traditional background sources that we usually do not cite in our final project.
+These sources will give us ideas for research topics, keywords and even provide further information that may be useful.

 Keywords and related terms are those words and phrases that are related to the topic of your research.
 These terms may be synonymous with a word or a related term.
 We use keywords to enhance our searches and gather as much scholarship as we can in relation to a topic.

 Look at the example below and see how these words are related to my topic:

 My topic: Poor communities activism against slow violence to the environment

 |activism||advocacy, involvement, boycotting, championing; environmental justice; ecocriticism; environmentalism; environmental change|